Nov 10, 2018

 - Skip meals - be sure to eat and hydrate for a long day (or night) of retail therapy!

-Last year, more than 101 million people shopped on Black Friday.
+Last year, nearly 100 million people shopped on Black Friday.
 It’s not far-fetched to expect chaos and theft with numbers like that.
 Protect yourself against common threats by being aware of them.
 As always, contact us for more information on personal safety and look for our Cyber Monday online shopping tips next week!